 ❓ Sound familiar?
 You’ve spent more time worrying about a conversation than having it.
 You’ve turned down opportunities because you couldn’t predict the outcome.
 You’ve pushed people away to prove they would have left anyway.

-💡 The painful truth: You’re not preparing for the worst.
-You’re preventing the best.
-Your anxiety isn’t keeping you safe.
+💡 The painful truth: Your anxiety isn’t keeping you safe.
 It’s keeping you stuck.
 Most of the disasters you worry about will never happen.
-But missing out on opportunities?
+But missing opportunities because you couldn’t stop catastrophizing?
 That’s happening right now.

-• Practice acting before feeling ready.
-Set a timer.
+• Set a timer.
 When it goes off, do the thing.
+Act before the anxiety spiral completes.

-• Set a “fear timeout” limit on decisions.
-Five minutes max for small choices.
+• Give yourself a “fear timeout” on decisions: five minutes max for small choices.

-• Notice when preparation becomes avoidance.
-Ask: Am I planning or hiding?
+• Ask yourself: Am I planning or hiding?

 ⚠️ When this goes too far: You’ve self-sabotaged every good thing because you couldn’t trust it would last.
 You’ve exhausted yourself preparing for disasters that never happened.
 People close to you feel constantly tested.